-The Division of Human Resources will be conducting Open Enrollment Information meetings that will highlight the benefit options for the 2018 Plan Year.
+The Division of Human Resources will be conducting Open Enrollment Information meetings at the Tampa Campus that will highlight the benefit options for the 2020 Plan Year.
 These meetings will be held at the following dates and locations.

 To attend these meetings, you must sign up through GEMS Self Service.
 Navigation: Main Menu > Self Service > Learning and Developing > Request Training Enrollment.
 Click Search by Course Name and type a keyword such as Open Enrollment into the field.
 You will see a listing of the training offerings.
 For help with registration, visit the instruction guide.